vert-x/vert-x.github.io/docs_md/install.md

 a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 -->

-Before you can do anything with Vert.x you need to install it, so let's describe how to do that.

 # Getting a distro

 The easiest way to get hold of a distribution is to [download a binary distro](downloads.html).